ErpNetDocs/dev/README.md

 ## The Query Builder
 ERP.net has integrated visual Query Builder.
-The Query Builder allows building queries, specific to the selected database (ERP Instance).
+The Query Builder allows building queries, specific to the ERP Instance.
-When you use the Query Builder for an ERP Instance, it allows you to select the user-defined data and calculated attributes.
+When you use the Query Builder, it allows you to select the user-defined data and calculated attributes in that instance.

 The Query Builder allows the developers to create the query visually and then just re-use the query text, replacing the parameters.